So where to go and what to do after returning from a year away from Policing and an amazing backpackers adventure to Europe, England and North Africa?

-The Northwest Territories is a land of six distinct regions of which I was exposed to just two of them – the Sahtu and the Western Arctic.
+The Northwest Territories is a land of six distinct regions to which I was exposed to just two of them – the Sahtu and the Western Arctic.
 It was a different life in the isolated core of the territory, the frantic outside world had not arrived, and possibly never will.
 This is where there is a grand inland sea, Great Bear Lake– nearly 500 meters deep, slithering with colossal trout and with alluring place-names: Conjuror Bay, Grizzly Bear Mountain, the Scented Grass Hills.

-Here, too, is the North’s king of rivers, the mammoth Mackenzie, six kilometers wide in places, pressing northward with its watery burden of driftwood, fish, barges and canoeists.
-It is joined along the way by wild tributaries like the Redstone, the Keele and the Mountain rivers.
+Here, too, is the North’s king of rivers, the mammoth Mackenzie, six kilometers wide in places, pressing northward with its watery burden of driftwood, fish, barges, and canoeists.
+It is joined along the way by wild tributaries like the Redstone, the Keele, and the Mountain rivers.
 To the west of this, you’ll find a jagged world: the Mackenzie Mountains, pierced by only one path, the famous Canol Heritage Trail, and bustling with mountain sheep, caribou, moose and other game.

 Here you’ll also find vibrant villages, thriving on the cusp of the Arctic Circle – no roads in or out, their hearty residents insulated from the woes and worries of the outside world.
 Many of the settlements in the north were on the mighty McKenzie River and the lifeline for supplies during summer by barge and winter by ice roads.
 This is where I spent 2 years from June 1974 experiencing a very unique way of life in these remote communities, so check out these locations.